In the Beginning

 The Iroquois Wars continued throughout the 1600s.
 These were finally brought to a halt in 1701 when the Iroquois ratified a treaty that committed them to neutrality in the wars between the British and the French.
 In 1756 the Seven Years War started between the French and the British.
-After the fall of New France (Québec) to the British in 1760, many Algonquin and Iroquois natives allied themselves with the British.
+After the fall of New France (Québec) to the British in 1760, many Algonquin and Iroquois peoples allied themselves with the British.

 During the American Revolution, Iroquois loyalties were split, and many of those in New York state, who sided with the British, later moved to Canada along with the United Empire Loyalists, and settled on land given to them by the British, in Southern Ontario.

-As the Indian Reserve system took hold in the late 1700s, many of the natives moved to these communities.
+As the Indian Reserve system took hold in the late 1700s, many indigenous peoples moved to these communities.
 Since the Rideau had no traditional permanent native habitation, reserves were never established in this region (many of the new reserves were established along the north shore of Lake Ontario.)
 The days of the traditional "hunter-gatherer" were drawing to a close.

 Ontario, a word which is believed to be derived from the Iroquois word "Skanadario", which means "beautiful water" was first settled by Europeans in the 1600s.
 The first European to see Ontario may have been Etienne Brulé, who was sent in 1611 by Samuel de Champlain, the great French explorer and cartographer, to live with the Algonquin and Huron Indians and learn about the land they lived in.
 In 1613, Champlain himself made a journey up the Ottawa River and into the Ottawa River valley.
 In 1632, Champlain published the first map of Canada showing the Great Lakes.